rubensantos12/password-manager/README.md

 # Java Password Manager

-Password Manager API written in Java
+Password Manager API written in Java for a single user

 Still a work in progress!